 Wood-look tiles give you the durability and look of real wood.
 The plus side is these are more affordable.
 Faux wood tiles can also handle moisture, as opposed to actual wood.
 Imitation wood tiles are easy to clean and don’t require oiling or special upkeep.

-Tiles that look like wood are made of many materials, including parquet, vinyl, porcelain, or ceramic.
+Tiles that look like wood are made of many materials, including parquet, vinyl, porcelain or ceramic.
 They’re available in a host of color schemes, grains and designs.
-Choose a cool maple for a relaxing feel, petrified oak for an intriguing look or deep walnut planks for a worldly vibe.
+Choose a cool maple for a relaxing feel.
+Try petrified oak for an intriguing look or deep walnut planks for a worldly vibe.

 This usually refers to the small penny tiles that come ready to install in large squares.
 However, if you’re patient and artistic, you can tile a penny backsplash with actual pennies.
 Use shiny ones for a bright copper finish and the tarnished ones for a dark green or bronze.
 Plan your design to use a range of copper colors for a unique backsplash that’s all your own.

 Choose your era for a vintage backsplash.
-Try angular shapes for 1920s Art Deco, stencil boomerang shapes for a 1950s look or install circular tiles for a 1960s feel.
-Research your chosen era and use those shapes and colors to bring a vintage or retro feel to your backsplash.
+Try angular shapes for 1920s Art Deco, boomerang shapes for a 1950s look or install circular tiles for a 1960s feel.
+Research your chosen era.
+Then use those shapes and colors to bring a vintage or retro feel to your backsplash.
 Use tile, stencils on a painted wall, themed wallpaper or create a mosaic.

-If you’d like a less involved solution, black and white hexagon tiles are great for a vintage look.
+If you’d like a less involved solution, black and white hex tiles are great for a vintage look.
 Get inspiration from the floor tiles on a vintage storefront, then design your backsplash.

 If you’re looking for a stately or old-fashioned backsplash for your kitchen, try installing tin panels.
 They’re like the pressed tin panels on antique tin ceilings.